 Keep Your Hotel Staff Safe

 While you need to keep guests happy and provide an excellent service to get 5 star reviews consistently, it's equally as important to keep your hotel staff happy and safe.
 Encouraging them to wear appropriate footwear will make sure they are comfortable and reduce the risk of slips, trips and falls - the most common workplace accident.
-To help them wear shoes that will get them home safe, purchase footwear that surpasses minimum ISO standards.
+To help them wear shoes that will get them home safely, purchase footwear that surpasses minimum ISO standards.

 Take A Look At Our Remarkable Slip-Test Results